amnn/3rd-year-report/report.md

-This generalisation is relevant to us because it allows us to define a function that returns all the parse trees of $G$ that yield $w$, which we can give to our \textsc{Diagnose} routine in the event of a false-positive conter-example.
+This generalisation is relevant to us because it allows us to define a function that returns all the parse trees of $G$ that yield $w$, which we can give to our \textsc{Diagnose} routine in the event of a false-positive counter-example.
 The needed specialisation is given in (Figure\ \ref{list:parse-trees}).

 \begin{figure}[htbp]